Twin Peaks: Critical acclaim

 At the 48th Golden Globe Awards, it won for Best Television Series – Drama, Kyle MacLachlan won for Best Performance by an Actor in a TV Series – Drama, Piper Laurie won for Best Performance by an Actress in a Supporting Role in a Series, Mini-Series or Motion Picture Made for TV; while Sherilyn Fenn was nominated in the same category as Laurie.

+Numerous publications have listed Twin Peaks among the greatest television series of all time.
+(Note: Attributed to multiple sources.)
 The pilot episode was ranked 25th on TV Guides 1997 100 Greatest Episodes of All Time.
 It placed 49th on Entertainment Weeklys "New TV Classics" list.
 In 2004 and 2007, Twin Peaks was ranked 20th and 24th on TV Guides Top Cult Shows Ever, and in 2002, it was ranked 45th of the "Top 50 Television Programs of All Time" by the same guide.
 In 2007, UK broadcaster Channel 4 ranked Twin Peaks 9th on their list of the "50 Greatest TV Dramas".
 In 2007, Time included the show on their list of the "100 Best TV Shows of All-Time".
 In 2011, Empire listed Twin Peaks as the 24th best TV show in their list of "The 50 Greatest TV Shows of All Time".

 In 2012, Entertainment Weekly listed the show at no. 12 in the "25 Best Cult TV Shows from the Past 25 Years", saying: "The show itself was only fitfully brilliant and ultimately unfulfilling, but the cult lives, fueled by nostalgia for the extraordinary pop phenomenon it inspired, for its significance to the medium (behold the big bang of auteur TV!), and for a sensuous strangeness that possesses you and never lets you go."
 The series has been nominated for the TCA Heritage Award six consecutive years since 2010, winning the award in 2024.
 It was ranked 20th on The Hollywood Reporters list of Hollywood's 100 Favorite TV Shows.